1955 French Makalu expedition: 1954 reconnaissance

 The reconnaissance in 1954 involved finding a suitable approach route up the line of the Arun River and, as well as appointing Sherpas from Sola Khumbu and Darjeeling, they hired local porters in Biratnagar and Sedoa.
 This approach was successful and was also used in 1955.
 Equipment was tested and, in particular, lightweight crampons with long spikes were found to be a good innovation.
-The Sherpas' feet were found far to short and wide for their boots to fit satisfactorily so they took templates for boots to be specially made for the following year.
+The Sherpas' feet were found far too short and wide for their boots to fit satisfactorily so they took templates for boots to be specially made for the following year.
 Unfortunately, the French manufacturers could not believe feet could be this shape and so made them the same as before.

 They investigated the two most likely routes to the summit – the southeast and northwest ridges – and climbed the neighbouring peaks of Chago, Pethangtse, Kangchungtse and Chomo Lonzo both for acclimatisation and to get a good view of Makalu's topography.
 This decided an approach up the Makalu Glacier in the west cirque leading to the upper northwest cirque and then a traverse beneath Kangchungtse leading to a steep climb up to the Makalu Col. They made an attempt for the summit along the northwest ridge but did not reach above about 7800 m.
 To avoid the difficult northwest ridge in 1955 they planned to cross the Col and move onto the north face for the topmost 3000 ft.

 It was shown from experience that it was seriously counterproductive to spend more than ten days at Camp III or above.